RoadieHQ/backstage-plugin-buildkite/README.md

     buildkite.com/project-slug: [exampleorganization/exampleproject]
 ```

 2. Get and provide `BUILDKITE_TOKEN` as env variable.
+Note that the token needs to be in format `Bearer TOKEN`.

 ## Links